seclere/pokemon-battle-sim-cli/README.md

-open the src folder, click on pokemon_main.java to run it!
+open the src folder, run the pokemon-battle-sim shortcut to run it!
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->